Visit Collected Archives

 - George Richmond, Portrait Painter, 1809-1896

 - George Romney, Portrait Painter, 1743-1802

-Please note that although these papers are generally available for public consultation, some information in them, such as personal data, may be restricted under the terms of the Data Protection Act 1998, and the Freedom of Information Act 2000.
+The Collected Archives are available to consult by appointment in the Heinz Archive and Library Public Study Room, a maximum of five files can be retrieved per visit.
+Please note that although the Collected Archives are generally available for public consultation, some information in them, such as personal data, may be restricted under the terms of the Data Protection Act 1998 and the Freedom of Information Act 2000.